stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 ============================================

 Install these utilities.
 If you don't know why now, you will.
-This will take negligable time on debian/ubuntu linux, but about 2.5 hours of macports compiling on a 2.8 GHz i5 iMac.
+This will take negligible time on debian/ubuntu linux, but about 2.5 hours of macports compiling on a 2.8 GHz i5 iMac.

 Each of these packages can be installed on debian/ubuntu linux by typing: